Physiotherapy offers rehabilitation for post-surgical patients from a variety of surgeries including:

 Reduction in pain is achieved via education, gentle joint mobilisations, soft tissue techniques to relax the muscles and joints, hydrotherapy-adelaide exercise programs and using therapy aids such as ice, heat packs or electrotherapy such as TENS units.

 Physiotherapists provide specific exercises aimed to ensure that muscle wastage is kept to a minimum.
 These exercises are started early and progressed regularly so that they keep pace with improvement in strength.
 Avoiding muscle wastage helps to reduce recovery times.
 Progressing these exercises at the right times is the key to making sure they do not aggravate the repaired tissues.

 Formation of scar tissue around the wound can reduce the range of movement and be a cause of pain.
 Manual Physiotherapy techniques can reduce the formation of scar tissue in and around the wound and assist the desensitisation of affected nerves.

 After surgery, patients may lose proprioception (the sense joint sensation of position).
-Physiotherapy can help in regaining proprioception through neuromuscular training and proproiceptive facilitation exercises with the help of wobble boards, bosu ball, foam mats or gym balls etc. Exercises aimed at improving balance are often incorporated in to a hydro and Pilates program which is undertaken under the supervision of a physiotherapist.
+Physiotherapy can help in regaining proprioception through neuromuscular training and proproiceptive facilitation exercises with the help of wobble boards, bosu ball, foam mats or gym balls etc. Exercises aimed at improving balance are often incorporated into a hydro and a Physio Group Exercise program which is undertaken under the supervision of a physiotherapist.